-- 1. Exhibits knowledge of the elements related to normal and crosswind approach and landing procedures. - 2.
+- 1. Exhibits knowledge of the elements related to a normal and crosswind approach and landing procedures. - 2.
 Adjusts flaps, spoilers, or dive brakes, as appropriate. - 3.
-Maintains recommended approach airspeed, +10/-5 knots. - 4.
+Maintains recommended approach airspeed, ±5 knots. - 4.
 Maintains crosswind correction and directional control throughout the approach and landing. - 5.
 Makes smooth, timely, and positive control application during the roundout and touchdown. - 6.
-Touches down smoothly within the designated landing area, with no appreciable drift, and with the longitudinal axis aligned with the desired landing path, stopping short of and within 200 feet (120 meters) of a designated point.
+Touches down smoothly within the designated landing area, with no appreciable drift, and with the longitudinal axis aligned with the desired landing path, stopping short of and within 100 feet of a designated point.

-NOTE: The applicant shall touchdown and roll to a point designated by the examiner stopping within 200' without rolling past the designated point.
-The point should be far enough away from the touchdown point that it should not require more than light-medium braking to come to a stop within the required distance.
+NOTE: The applicant shall touchdown and roll to a point designated by the evaluator stopping within 100' without rolling past the designated point.
+The point should be far enough away from the touchdown point that is should not require more than light-medium braking to come to a stop within the required distance.